 You can now run the script by prefixing it with ./

-If you get the error "line 1: #!/bin/bash: No such file or directory", this usually means the line endings or text format are wrong, in TextWrangler these are shown at the bottom of the edit window and should be Unicode (UTF-8, no BOM) and Unix (LF)
+If you get an error like "#!/bin/bash: No such file or directory", that is typically an indication that the File encoding or line endings are wrong, use an editor like VI or BB Edit (shows line encodings at the bottom of the edit window) the script file should be Unicode (UTF-8) and Unix (LF) line endings

 If you will be writing a few shell scripts then it's worth creating a folder, perhaps called "scripts" and adding that to the system path: